ZhenxingGuo0015/Homepage/index.md

 # Zhenxing Guo

 I am now a fourth year Ph.D. student of the Department of Biostatistics and Bioformatics at Emory University.
-My research interests focus on statistical modeling on large scale genomic/omic data.
+My research interests focus on statistical modeling on large scale genomic data.
+In addition to methodology research, I'm also interested in collaboration projects with Biologist.
+My collaboration project involves the study of cancer and Alzheimer's disease.